 Couchsurfing is probably illegal in Turkmenistan.
 We are not sure.
 In any case, on a transit visa, it is possible, there are people hosting travelers, and we have only heard of 1 person getting their host in trouble.

 However, if you have friends in Turkmenistan (or, God forbid, a girlfriend), do not visit them more than once or twice in their home.
 Rather meet them in a public place.
 Remember that you are being watched, and that you can get your friends, and the tour operator who is responsible for you, into serious trouble (we speak from experience).

 Trains and buses

-Overnight trains in Turkmenistan, for instance from Tashkent to Bukhara or Khiva, are good ways to keep some money in your pocket, save time and get a good night’s sleep all at once.
+Overnight trains in Turkmenistan, for instance from Ashgabat to Turkmenbashi or Turkmenabat, are good ways to keep some money in your pocket, save time and get a good night’s sleep all at once.
 You can do this on a transit or a tourist visa.
 Trains are clean and comfortable, and a great place to meet locals and talk freely.